jannisteunissen/priority-queue-fortran/README.md

 ## Features

 - **Priority Queues**: Separate implementations for integer (`pqi_t`) and real (`pqr_t`) priorities.
-- **Dynamic Sizing**: Automatically resizes the backing array as needed.
+- **Dynamic Sizing**: Automatically increases storage size

 ## How to Use

+This implementation stores an integer as the "value" of each node, and thus no pointers, strings or other data types.
+Such data can be stored in an array by the calling application, and the priority queue can then be used to index that array.
+See `test.f90` for an example.

 ### Module Usage
 To use the priority queue, include the module in your Fortran program: